 Considering the future job prospects for trained RTs, Ana Granada-Garza recognized that this career choice would prove a sound one.
 “I knew that I wanted to do something more in the medical field when I worked as a unit secretary at a dialysis center.
 My patients always had trouble breathing and I remember hooking them up to oxygen when they would get there for treatment.
 I heard about Tarrant County College and their respiratory care program, so I decided to apply and was lucky enough to get in!”

-For Granda-Garza, seeing the difference she can make is motivating her to continue her studies.
+For Granada-Garza, seeing the difference she can make is motivating her to continue her studies.
 “I want to move on to do my bachelor degree in respiratory care after I’m done with my associate degree.
 I hope that someday I get a chance to be an asthma educator to help patients better manage their condition.”

 With regional increases in respiratory allergies and asthma cases, North Texas is at times not a “breathe-friendly” zone.
 The North Central Texas Council of Governments and its partners, along with the Environmental Protection Agency’s (EPA) National Ambient Air Quality Standards, are working to reduce the area’s air pollution Currently, North Texas is a ground-level ozone level nonattainment zone, meaning the area doesn’t meet the health air standards for human and environmental health.
 Considering the state of the area’s ground-level ozone and the population’s expected continued growth, the projected employment of RTs in Texas by 2026 of 15,940 should be on target considering an estimated population growth of 28.3 percent.